 Creating a histogram specifying the bounds of the intervals

-Because we want to test the fit between the negative binomial distribution function and the sample, (the Chi-square test requires that there is are least 5 data in a class), and because the uncertain precision of the counts of the bacteria, it seems necessary to group the counts into larger classes.
-For that reason, we created a list of bounds that seemed coherent with our problem: 0,1,2,3,4,5,10,15,20,40.
+Since we want to test the fit between the negative binomial distribution function and the sample (the Chi-square test requires that there is are least 5 data in a class), and because of the uncertain precision of the counts of the bacteria, it seems necessary to group the counts into larger classes.
+For this reason, we create a list of bounds that seems coherent with our problem: 0,1,2,3,4,5,10,15,20,40.

-In order to verify if the frequencies of the new classes are greater than 5 and decrease regularly, we create a new histogram, specifying this time the bounds of the intervals.
+In order to verify if the frequencies of the new classes are greater than 5 and decrease regularly, we create a new histogram, specifying this time the bounds of the intervals in the tab Options.

 The following video shows you how to reproduce those results.